 1. Historical Reason: The Samhitas of Charaka and Sushruta developed in an intellectual milieu that was heavily loaded with philosophical ideas and speculations.
 Charaka, in his endeavour of rationalising therapeutics, relied heavily upon philosophical systems, especially the Sankhya and the Nyaya-Vaisheshika.
 Many of the central doctrines of Ayurveda – the doctrine of doshas, the theory of Pancha-Mahabhuta etc. – are derivatives of ideas found in these two philosophical systems.
 An intellectual proximity was thus generated; and this proximity is one factor that led to the consideration of cosmology in Ayurvedic texts.
-As mentioned earlier, later Ayurvedic classics have mostly ignored these cosmological speculations.

 2. Philosophical Reason: Ayurveda, renowned for its comprehensive world-view, considers Swasthya [health] in its ultimate sense, to mean Moksha [emancipation].
 In fact, good mental health is directly linked with Self- knowledge.
 Says Caraka:

 मानसो ज्ञानविज्ञानधैर्यस्मृतिसमाधिभि:। (च.सू.१)

 Knowledge of the self, the Adhyatma-Jnana, therefore came within the purview of Ayurveda.
 Because of the close association of Self-knowledge with cosmology in the Sankhya system, a cursory treatment of the latter became essential in Ayurvedic texts.